kingjotaro/projetoStable/estruturas/transfer.md

 Transaction amount.

     action
-Type of action being executed, in the case of transactions, it will always be a fixed value to be identified during validation.
+Type of action being executed, it will always be a fixed value to be identified during validation.
     date
 Transaction date.